kefrobotics/KEF_pylon-ros-camera/README.md

+Note: this is a KEF-compatible version of Basler's Ros2 nodes

 # ROS2-Driver for Basler Cameras

 The official pylon ROS2 driver for [Basler](http://www.baslerweb.com/) GigE Vision, Basler USB3 Vision and Basler blaze 3D cameras (Humble Hawksbill)